jmcalalang/lab/README.md

 - ts role with templates
   - azure log analytics and pull consumer

+Terraform configuration management for FAST and single application Virtual Servers.
+Managed by Terraform in Github Action

+  - FAST LDAP Application
+  - Virtual Servers in Common

 ### certs

 Certs for F5XC and how to create letsencrypt certs